Katra, Jammu and Kashmir: Road

 Katra is well-connected by roads with other places in Jammu and Kashmir and India.
 The NH 144 passes through Katra.
 Presently, it takes around 12 hours to travel from New Delhi to Katra.
 The planned Delhi–Amritsar–Katra Expressway will shorten the duration to 7 hours.

 Rail

 The Jammu–Baramulla line connects the Katra Railway Station of Northern Railways to the rest of the Indian railways' network.
-It was inaugurated by Indian Prime Minister Sri Narendra Modi on 4 July 2014.
+It was inaugurated by Indian Prime Minister Narendra Modi on 4 July 2014.

 Air

 The nearest airport to Katra is Jammu Airport located at a distance of 50 kilometres.
 There are numerous helipads in and around Katra which have service to the Vaishno Devi Temple.

+University

+Katra is the land of India's renowned University Shri Mata Vaishno Devi University, which is Public University and this University is on the name Maa Vaishno Devi.
+It is a popular University which run different types of courses like Engineering in various disciplines, courses in subjects like Economics, Biotechnology etc.